 - Governance and Leadership

-- Drop off and collection times as well as information on walking and driving to school are detailed below.
-Please note that we will still be operating our 'drop and go' system in the Spring Term 2022.
+- Drop off and collection times are detailed below.
+Please note that we operate a 'drop and go' system as well as a classroom door drop off and collection.

 - Breakfast club will run each morning from 7.45am until 8.15am in the Library.
 The cost per session is £2 which will be added to your school bill.
 There is no need to book this service.

 - To report an absence please email or call the school receptionists on tel: 01225 310 837 and also email your child's class teacher.

 - Family holidays should be taken during scheduled school holidays.
-All requests for holidays/leave during term time should be directed to the Head's PA, Susie Rees-Jones
+All requests for holidays/leave during term time should be directed to the Head's PA using the email: firstname.lastname@example.org.

-- If your child is being collected by another parent, relative or friend, please inform our receptionists by email.
+- If your child is being collected by another parent, relative or friend, please inform our receptionists by email: email@example.com

 - Our school caterers are Palmer & Howells, and a delicious healthy cooked lunch is provided each day at school.
 The weekly lunch menu can be found here.